Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 If Hybrid Work Feels Chaotic Instead of Flexible, This Will Sound Familiar

-Patterns like these are not random.
+In fact, patterns like these are not random.
 They are symptoms of workflow fragmentation.

 • A task starts but gets interrupted before completion